grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image11.jpeg"/>

 11. Firmly but carefully, wiggle the guitar pick up and down until you hear a popping sound to disengage the nearby snap.
-    With the snap disengaged, there will be some space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.
+    With the snap disengaged, there's space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.

     > [!NOTE]
-    > For the portion next to the keyboard the pick may be inserted beyond 3mm to aid with removal.
+    > For the portion next to the keyboard, the pick may be inserted beyond 3mm to aid with removal.
 Below the keyboard, insertion must be limited to a maximum of 3mm.

-12. Repeat this process until all 5 snaps on the left edge are disengaged.
+12. Repeat this process until all five snaps on the left edge are disengaged.
 Stop when you reach the bottom corner of the device.

     > [!IMPORTANT]
-    > It's very important to take your time during this step
+    > It's important to take your time during this step

-13. With both hands, very gently wiggle and tilt the bottom of the C Cover upwards towards the display cover and away from the battery to separate it from the D bucket.
+13. With both hands, gently wiggle and tilt the bottom of the C Cover upwards towards the display cover and away from the battery to separate it from the D bucket.